 Yes, a Negroni is traditionally served on the rocks, but it can be served up, in a chilled coupe or flute, if that is your preference.

-Open prosecco will lose carbonation over time.
-So it’s best enjoyed immediately, but it will keep some carbonation over a few days.
+Open bottles of sparkling wine will lose carbonation over time.
+So they are best enjoyed immediately, but the bottles will keep some carbonation over a few days.

 - 1 ounce Campari